 - Are interested in an insider look at how art is made

-- Want to be inspired by the greatest minds of our generation.
+- Want to be inspired by the greatest minds of our generation

 - Are looking to pick up specific technical skills

-- Want what you learn to be instantly marketable
+- Want what you learn to be instantly marketable (career wise).

-Rogier and Rasmussen have mentioned in interviews that they started this project to document the knowledge of great experts to serve as a time capsule after their deaths.
+The founders of MasterClass have mentioned in interviews that they started this project to document the knowledge of great experts to serve as a time capsule after their deaths.
 That’s pretty heavy stuff, but they’re not wrong.

 One day these people will all be gone and this record of their craft – in their own words – will be left for us to learn from.